Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-\textbf{Dialogue generation.} The task to simulate verbal or written communication between two or more parties is called \textit{dialogue generation} \citep{ZhangWLG20a, LiZ23}.
-While a two-party setup (i.e., training data and architecture) is often seen in AI assistants, a multi-party one is more common during, e.g., movie dialogue.
-Bidirectional LMs (e.g., BERT \citep{DevlinCLT19a}) and autoregressive LMs (e.g., GPT \citep{AchiamAAA24, BrownMRS20b, RadfordWCL}) are not directly optimized on dialogue datasets as they are trained on general text (e.g., Wikipedia articles).
-The one-to-many relationships in dialogue \citep{BaoHWW20} are a reason to avoid fine-tuning such LMs on conversational data directly.
-Thus, unidirectional dialogue requires a training mode different from bidirectional models. \citet{BaoHWW20} and \citet{ZhangSGC20a} do a workaround by further pre-training the LM on conversational data.
-They integrate uni- and bidirectional flexible processing and model the one-to-many relationships with a latent variable.
+\textit{Description.} Dialogue generation is a multi-turn conditional text generation task of modeling verbal or written communication among two or more participants, producing contextually appropriate and coherent utterances in a conversational exchange \citep{ZhangWLG20a, LiZ23}.
+While a two-party setup (i.e., training data and architecture) is often used in AI assistants, a multi-party setup is more common in, e.g., movie dialogue.

+\textit{Modeling.} Dialogue contains one-to-many relationships, where a single dialogue context may correspond to multiple appropriate replies.
+As bidirectional LMs (e.g., BERT \citep{DevlinCLT19a}) and autoregressive LMs (e.g., GPT \citep{AchiamAAA24, BrownMRS20b, RadfordWCL}) are not directly optimized on dialogue datasets, and the one-to-many relationships make fine-tuning inherently difficult, dialogue generation is modeled differently than open-domain OETG or story generation. \citet{BaoHWW20} and \citet{ZhangSGC20a} avoid fine-tuning by further pre-training the LM on conversational data.
+They jointly integrate uni- and bidirectional processing and model the one-to-many relationships with a latent variable.
 For pre-training and testing conversational models, mostly synthetic data exists.
-For example, the AMI corpus \citep{MccowanCKA05} consists of 279 hours of textualized synthetic meeting dialogue.
+For example, the AMI corpus \citep{MccowanCKA05} comprises 100 hours of transcribed meeting dialogue, partly real and mostly staged between actors.
+The proposal of more authentic, human-authored dialogue at a sufficiently large scale could be a meaningful contribution to the field of dialogue generation.